pbougie/mac-dev-env/source/memcached.html.md

 To start the Memcached server.

-	memcached -d
+	memcached -vv

-To stop the Memcached server.
+Press `CTRL-C` to stop the Memcached server.

-	killall memcached

 ### Automatically Start the Server at Boot